 History and Background of Layered Architecture

-Layered Architecture is a design pattern established in 1990s enterprise application development to realize the Separation of Concerns principle.
-It was systematized in Martin Fowler’s “Patterns of Enterprise Application Architecture” (2002).
-The traditional 3-layer architecture consists of Presentation Layer, Business Logic Layer, and Data Access Layer.
-Spring Framework has made this structure easily implementable through @Controller, @Service, and @Repository annotations, becoming the de facto standard for Java enterprise development.
+Layered architecture is a design pattern that emerged in 1990s enterprise application development to support the principle of separation of concerns.
+It was later systematized in Martin Fowler’s “Patterns of Enterprise Application Architecture” (2002).
+The traditional three-layer architecture consists of the presentation layer, business logic layer, and data access layer.
+Spring Framework made this structure easy to implement through @Controller, @Service, and @Repository annotations, and it became the de facto standard for Java enterprise development.

-Applying layered architecture in Spring Boot restricts each layer to communicate only with adjacent layers, reducing coupling.
-It enables independent testing and replacement of each layer, making it easier for new developers to understand the codebase.
-Typically, Controller receives HTTP requests and calls Service, Service performs business logic and accesses data through Repository, and Repository communicates with the database to perform CRUD operations.
+In a Spring Boot application, layered architecture limits communication to adjacent layers, which helps reduce coupling.
+It also allows each layer to be tested or replaced independently, making the codebase easier for new developers to understand.
+Typically, a controller receives HTTP requests and calls a service, a service performs business logic and accesses data through a repository, and a repository communicates with the database to perform CRUD operations.

 Entity Design Principles